tidymass/metid/README.md

 # Citation

-If you use `metid` in you publication, please cite this publication:
+If you use `metid` in your publications, please cite this paper:

 Xiaotao Shen, Si Wu, Liang Liang, Songjie Chen, Kevin Contrepois, Zheng-Jiang Zhu\*, Michael Snyder\* (Corresponding Author)